 The elementary program has been structured to provide your child with a wide range of experiences.
 These activities range from basic skill development to creative movement.
 All areas within the program provide for a comprehensive foundation of values and learning experiences.
-All clothing should be comfortable and allow for movement.
+Please remember that all clothing should be comfortably loose to allow freedom of movement at all times.
 Each student should be properly dressed for total activity participation.
 Dressy and restrictive types of clothing are strongly discouraged, as is excessive jewelry.

-SECTION 3 STUDENT CODE OF CONDUCT
+SECTION 3-STUDENT CODE OF CONDUCT

 Highlands School District promotes a district-wide philosophy supported by procedures and policies that contribute to the promotion of a RAMS for Life attitude.
 We expect our students to be Respectful, Accountable, Motivated and Safe in all school settings and in the community.
 The administration, teachers and support staff teach students what these behaviors look like, recognize those students who display these behaviors and encourage and support students who struggle.
-A large portion of this philosophy depends on consistency, communication, and cooperation among all stakeholders.
+A large portion of this philosophy depends on consistency, communication and cooperation among all stakeholders.

-One of the primary goals of Highlands Early Childhood Center is to promote constructive and respectful behaviors.
+One of the primary goals of Highlands Elementary School is to promote constructive and respectful behaviors.
 The procedures and consequences described in the tables below are designed to modify unacceptable behavior, not to punish.
 Students will be expected to make appropriate decisions concerning their behaviors.
 Building principals have the right to address behaviors on a case by case basis.
-The following guidelines serves as a framework for behavior throughout the school.
+The following guidelines serve as a framework for behavior throughout the school.